celmechcongress2026/celmechcongress2026.github.io/travel.md

 The Oaxaca airport is located about **15 minutes from the city center**.
 Options to reach your accommodation include:
 - **Taxi:** Available outside the arrivals area.
-- **Rideshare apps:** Such as Uber or DiDi.
+- **Rideshare apps:** Uber, DiDi, etc.
-- **Shuttle / Private transfer:** Can be arranged in advance by hotels or conference organizers.
+- **Shuttle / Private transfer:** Can be arranged in advance by hotels or the conference organizers.

-> **Tip:** Always confirm your terminal and check your airline for the latest flight schedules.
+> **Tip:** Confirm your terminal and check your airline for the latest schedule before travel.